 WS Legacy Principle 1 Page

 The possibilities of wealth are abundant and creating a long-term, overall wealth plan can help you to realize those many possibilities.
 As you develop your wealth plan, remember that it will, and should, evolve as your family members’ lives evolve.
 Families who embrace the principle of integrating wealth planning into their overall financial picture engage in certain best practices that help a family bring its vision to life.

 Planning should never really be ‘finished’.
-As we work with clients, we engage regularly in ongoing conversations with them about their families and their circumstance, and how changes can impact how they wish to use and enjoy what they have built for themselves.
-These conversations evolve naturally in the course of our relationships, but evaluating life’s changing circumstances can often use a little help to get started.
-As you think about the wealth you have created and how you want to use it, it may be helpful to consider thinking about the following questions as family circumstances and dynamics change.
+As we work with clients, we engage regularly in ongoing conversations with them about their families and their circumstances, and how changes can impact how they wish to use and enjoy what they have built for themselves.
+These conversations evolve naturally in the course of our relationships but evaluating life’s changing circumstances can often use a little help to get started.

-Best results for the client always come from a spirit of collaboration.
-At a minimum, your relationship manager will seek to coordinate with the other advisors in advance of the annual review, sharing thoughts on next steps and asking for input.
-The relationship among your team of advisors should take on a life of its own after a while and be an integral part of your wealth planning model.
+The relationship among your team of advisors should take on a life of its own after a while, and be an integral part of your wealth planning model.

 The possibilities of planning for family wealth are abundant.
 So is the scope of resources available to you through CIBC Private Wealth.
 Integrated and strategic planning for retirement, wealth preservation, business transition, estate planning implementation, and much more lays the foundation for “living” the principles of legacy planning.